UPDATE: Arrest in Luzerne County fire

-DRUMS, Pa. — A person of interest in relation to a house fire and armed carjacking in Hazle Township, Luzerne County has been arrested.
+DRUMS, Pa. — A person of interest in relation to a house fire and armed carjacking in Butler Township, Luzerne County, has been arrested.

-David Carls, 57, was taken into custody by the Pennsylvania State Police Fugitive Task Force & United States Marshals on November 29.

-Carls was sought in connection with the incidents that occurred on November 16.

 He faces multiple charges including robbery of a motor vehicle, theft, and aggravated assault with a deadly weapon.